-4.4.
+4.3.
 Search Results window

-Click the options menu button in the first Results column to specify whether you want to view the presets by Featured or by Name.
-Click the sort arrow to reverse the alphabetical order.
+Click the Show Results button if you cannot already see your list of results. in the first Results column to specify whether you want to view the presets by Featured or by Name.
+Click the sort arrow to reverse the alphabetical order of any column.